Pedroagrl/Pedroagrl/README.md

 <p>
  💻 A passionate Computer Science student from Fortaleza, CE, Brazil

-  - 🌱 I'm currently studying Python, Java and HTML.
+  - 🌱 I'm currently studying Python, JavaScript and HTML.

   - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work in Data Science and AI.